Localism and Communities

 This council is currently looking at the role it should take in delivering services, and supporting its local communities through a strategic review of what we do and how we do it.

 We have developed much stronger accountability arrangements.
-We have a "Transparency" section on the website, where local communities and individuals have access to a wide range of information which shows exactly what we are doing and why.
+We have a Freedom of Information section on the website, where local communities and individuals have access to a wide range of information which shows exactly what we are doing and why.
 We have also significantly improved our scrutiny arrangements, to ensure that we can hold to task local public service providers who provide those services that our local communities receive.

 The Localism Act 2011 Introduced